HanzoHas/GCTUPROJECT/README.md

 ## Email Verification Setup

-The application uses Resend.com for email verification.
-To set it up:
+The application now uses [MailerSend](https://mailersend.com) for email verification.
+If you don’t own a custom domain you can still send emails by verifying a single sender (an individual email address) inside the MailerSend dashboard.
+Follow these steps to get started:

 1. Create an account on [Resend.com](https://resend.com) if you don't have one
 2. Get your API key from the Resend dashboard